hamishmb/ddrescue-gui/README.md

 -----------------------
 Make sure you have installed Coverage.py using pip or your package manager.

-Change directory to the getdevinfo subfolder, and run:
+Run:

-"sudo python3 -m coverage run --rcfile=../.coveragerc ./tests.py"
+"sudo python3 -m coverage run --rcfile=./.coveragerc ./tests.py"

 or:

-"sudo python2 -m coverage run --rcfile=../.coveragerc ./tests.py"
+"sudo python2 -m coverage run --rcfile=./.coveragerc ./tests.py"

 To run the tests.
 Then run:

-"sudo python3 -m coverage report"
+"sudo python3 -m coverage html"

 or:

-"sudo python2 -m coverage report"
+"sudo python2 -m coverage html"

 To see the report.